Nizwa: Nizwa Souq

 The city, famous for its handicrafts and agricultural products, has an expansive souq with an array of products.
 It is one of the most important in the country besides Muttrah.
 The souq bustles with vendors selling everything from meat, fish, fruits and vegetables to spices, dates, gold and silverware.
 Nizwa is renowned for its silver jewelry which is considered to be the best in the country.
-Its people are masters in making khanjars (curved daggers), recognised for their distinctive style and patterns.
-They also make copper ware, coffee pots, swords, leather goods and pottery.
+Its people are masters in making khanjars (curved daggers), recognized for their distinctive style and patterns.
+They also make copperware, coffee pots, swords, leather goods and pottery.

 Falaj Daris

 Falaj Daris, a UNESCO World Heritage Site, is the largest falaj, or irrigation system, in Oman.
 It provides the surrounding countryside with much-needed water for farming.
 Al Ghantuq and Dhoot are two other important irrigation systems in Nizwa.
 Farming is widely practiced and the town's immense palm farms stretch for eight kilometers along the course of two wadis, Kalbouh and Al Abiad.